aya49/202105_sfu_cmpt_127/labs/02/README.md

 For this to work, you will need to do the following:

 1. Write a header file for `p1funcs.c`, called `p1funcs.h`.
-    - **Header files** are files that contain the function declarations of your the functions you defined in the separate file(s).
+    - **Header files** contain the function declarations of the functions you defined in the separate file(s).
-    - A **function declaration** tells the compiler the name of the function, its arguments and return type by writing a function declaration.
+    - A **function declaration** tells the compiler the name of the function, its arguments and return type.
 A function declaration is the same as its definition, but with the function body replaced by a semicolon.
 For example:
 ```C
 int max(int int1, int int2);
 ```
-2. `#include` a copy of the the contents of the source file into your program `p1.c`.
-The contents of these source files are linked to your program at the last step of compilation.
+2. `#include` your header file `p1funcs.h` into your program `p1.c`.
+The contents of `p1.c` and `p1funcs.c` are linked to your program at the last step of compilation.
-    - `<>`: specifying the name of the header file `<like this>` forces the compiler to look for the file in the directories where your compiler was installed; the impelmentations of the functions in these files are implementations of these functions were pre-compiled for you into code to save your time.
+    - `<>`: specifying the name of the header file `<like this>` forces the compiler to look for the file in the directories where your compiler was installed; the implementations of the functions in these files are implementations of these functions were pre-compiled for you into code to save your time.
         - These functions were pre-compiled for you into code **libraries** and shipped with your compiler to save you time.
 The required libraries are **linked** into your program at the last step of compilation.
         - The library `<stdio.h>` containing `printf()` is used so often it is linked by default (so you actually didn't need to add the line `#include <stdio.h>`).
     - `""`: specifying the name of the header file `"like this"` copies the contents of a file you wrote.
 This quoted version understands paths relative to the current directory, and absolute paths (paths starting from root):